growth-genius/kafka/connectors/debezium-connector-postgres/CONTRIBUTE.md

     $ docker stop database; docker rm database

-### Making changes
+## Making changes

-Everything the community does with the codebase -- fixing bugs, adding features, making improvements, adding tests, etc. -- should be described by an issue in our [JIRA](https://issues.jboss.org/projects/DBZ/issues/).
+Everything the community does with the codebase -- fixing bugs, adding features, making improvements, adding tests, etc. -- should be described by an issue in our [Jira](https://issues.redhat.com/projects/DBZ/) project.
 If no such issue exists for what you want to do, please create an issue with a meaningful and easy-to-understand description.
 If you are going to work on a specific issue and it's your first contribution, please add a short comment to the issue, so other people know you're working on it.
-If you are contributing repeatedly, ask in our [chat room for developers](https://gitter.im/debezium/dev) for the 'developer' JIRA role so you can assign issues to yourself.
+If you are contributing repeatedly, ask in our [chat room for developers](https://debezium.zulipchat.com/#narrow/stream/302533-dev) for the 'developer' Jira role so you can assign issues to yourself.

-Before you make any changes, be sure to switch to the `master` branch and pull the latest commits on the `master` branch from the upstream repository.
+Before you make any changes, be sure to switch to the `main` branch and pull the latest commits on the `main` branch from the upstream repository.
 Also, it's probably good to run a build and verify all tests pass *before* you make any changes.

-    $ git checkout master
+    $ git checkout main
-    $ git pull upstream master
+    $ git pull upstream main
     $ mvn clean install

 Once everything builds, create a *topic branch* named appropriately (we recommend using the issue number, such as `DBZ-1234`):